 The immune system is made up of a network of cells, tissues, and organs that work together to protect the body from harmful things like germs, viruses, and diseases like cancer.
 To function properly, an immune system must detect a wide variety of agents, known as pathogens, from viruses to parasitic worms, and distinguish them from the organism's own healthy tissue.
-After first finding a foreign substance, the immune system takes action to destroying foreign substance and abnormal cells, including cancer cells.
+After first finding a foreign substance, the immune system takes action to destroy foreign substances and abnormal cells, including cancer cells.

 Fig1.
 Immune System

 Both an overactive and an underactive immune system can be harmful.
 Disorders of the immune system can result in autoimmune diseases, inflammatory diseases, and cancer.
 Immunodeficiency occurs when the immune system is less active than normal, resulting in recurring and life-threatening infections.
-In human, immunodeficiency can either be the result of a genetic disease of the use of immunosuppressive medication.
+In humans, immunodeficiency can either be the result of a genetic disease of the use of immunosuppressive medication.
 In contrast, autoimmunity results from a hyperactive immune system attacking normal tissues.

 Cancer and Immune Response

 Cancerous cells are actually quite common in the body.
 Normally, our immune system is able to destroy cancer cells in our bodies.
 However, sometimes cancer cells can adapt and mutate, effectively hiding from our immune system and allowing cancerous cells to grow and spread.
 This is how tumors can develop and become a threat to our health.